jgraichen/redmine_dashboard/README.md

 Install
 -------

 Clone _master_ branch from git repository to `plugins` and restart redmine.
 A database migration is not needed.
+Run `bundle install` to install required gems.

 Redmine Dashboard 2 is currently under development for Redmine 2.1 and not compatible with earlier versions.